When Is A Rabbit Fully Grown? – 5 Things To Know

-French Lops stop growing at around ten months old.
-They can way up to 15 pounds when fully grown.
+French Lops are a popular breed of domestic rabbits known for their large size and adorable floppy ears.
+They usually stop growing at around ten months old and can weigh up to 15 pounds when fully grown.

 The Rex Rabbit